-If a Medical Emergency or an Urgent Need for Medical Services occurs while you are traveling outside the U.S., Geisinger Gold will cover Emergency or Urgently Needed Care you receive outside of the United States and its territories.
-Worldwide coverage is limited to care that would be classified as emergency or urgently needed services had you received them inside the United States, up to a benefit limit of \$25,000 per year.
+If a Medical Emergency or an Urgent Need for medical care occurs while you are traveling outside the U.S., Geisinger Gold will cover Emergency or Urgently Needed Care you receive outside of the United States and its territories.
+Worldwide coverage is limited to care that would be classified as emergency or urgently needed services if you had received them within the United States, up to a benefit limit of \$25,000 a year.